rbabaci1/coronavirus/README.md

 ## About:
-A Web Application with a modern mobile view, created to help, educate and share information and stats with the public community about the Coronavirus pendamic.
+A Web Application with a modern mobile view, created to help, educate and share information and stats with the public community about the Coronavirus pendemic.

 ## Used Technologies:
 JavaScript, React, React-router, Html/Css, Sass, Figma, Material UI.